Dimitris Kolovos: Olympiacos

 On 26 September 2015, he made his debut with Olympiacos in a 5–1 home win over PAS Giannina replacing Sebá on second half.
 On 2 December 2015, he scored his first goal with Olympiacos in all competitions in a 4–0 away win against Panegialios in the Greek Cup.
 On 7 January 2016, he scored in a 4–1 away win against Chania in the Greek Cup.
 He finished his first season with the champions having 11 appearances(2 goals, 1 assist) in all competitions.

 On 15 June 2016, Kolovos signed a long season loan from Olympiakos with Belgian Pro League club KV Mechelen.
 On 29 July he made his debut as a late substitute in a 2–0 home loss against Club Brugge.

 On 10 September, Kolovos netted his first ever Mechelen goal to cap off a 2–0 home victory against Sint-Truidense in Round 6 of the Belgian Pro League.
 On 22 October 2016, he netted with the head, the second goal sealing a 2–0 home win against Mouscron.
 On 10 December, he opened the score in a 4–1 away win against Royal Excel Mouscron.
 On 22 January 2017, he equalized the score in a 2–1 home loss against Westerlo.
 On 18 February, he scored giving a 2–0 lead to his club against Lokeren but only six minutes later due to a cruciate ligament rupture, after contesting the ball with fellow countryman Georgios Galitsios of Lokeren, he has been substituted.
 A day later, Mechelen announced that Kolovos suffered a ruptured ACL on his right knee and will be sidelined for 6–8 months.

 Mechelen

-Kolovos is currently on loan at Mechelen from Olympiacos, but despite the injury the Belgian club are still interested in buying the player from the Greek club.
+Kolovos went on loan at Mechelen from Olympiacos, but despite the injury the Belgian club are still interested in buying the player from the Greek club.
 On 8 May 2017, Mechelen announced that it has acquired Greek striker from Olympiacos on a three-years contract for a fee of €750,000.

-After a very difficult period for the winger marred by injury (235 days to be exact), Kolovos returned to action in an away game against K.A.S.
-Eupen on 21 October 2017.
+After a very difficult period for the winger marred by injury (235 days to be exact), Kolovos returned to action in an away game against Eupen on 21 October 2017.
 After a mediocre season with Mechelen (played in 12 Jupiler League matches for Mechelen, failing to contribute with any goals or assists), Kolovos signed a long season contract with Dutch club Willem II on loan from Mechelen.